Considering A Career In Mental Health? How To Be A Therapist

 - Child Development

-These are some of the most popular majors for getting into graduate school to further study therapy.
-According to the National Center of Education Statistics, out of the 1,895,000 bachelor's degrees that were awarded during 2014 to 2015 academic year, 118,000 of them were in psychology.
-Because of their popularity, subjects related to psychology are also frequently offered as online courses, which can make pursuing a career in therapy more flexible and convenient.
+These are some of the most popular majors for getting into graduate school to study therapy further.
+According to the National Center of Education Statistics, out of the 1,895,000 bachelor's degrees awarded during 2014 to 2015 academic year, 118,000 were in psychology.
+Because of their popularity, subjects related to psychology are also frequently offered as online courses, making pursuing a career in therapy more flexible and convenient.

 Keep in mind, though, having a psychology degree or one of the other ones listed here is not required to gain admission into a good graduate school, but it can certainly make it easier.
 Having a background in psychology and related subjects will also make you more prepared for the next chapter of your education.
 It can help you avoid having to take remedial classes to catch up with graduate course material.

-If you have not yet decided on a specific type of therapy, graduate school will be the time you will need to make that decision, but hopefully, you have some understanding in mind while you were applying to various graduate programs.
+If you have not yet decided on a specific type of therapy, graduate school will be the time you will need to make that decision.
+Still, hopefully, you have some understanding in mind while you were applying to various graduate programs.

 - Psychotherapy (Cognitive Behavioral Therapy (CBT), Applied Behavioral Analysis (ABA), etc.)